Joseph B. Solodow

 Lecturer, Department of Classics

 In 1980–81 he held a Rome Prize Fellowship at the American Academy in Rome.
-Since becoming associated with the Yale Department of Classics in 1985, he has given a number of courses, such as the history of Latin literature, Virgil, Ovid, elegiac poetry, images of early Rome in Latin literature, and Latin prose composition.
+Since becoming associated with the Yale Department of Classics in 1985, he has given a number of courses, such as the history of Latin literature, Virgil, Ovid, elegiac poetry, images of early Rome in Latin literature, Roman dining, Roman friendship, Roman myth and pastoral, and Latin prose composition.

 His research interests lie in Latin literature and philology and in ancient historiography — more particularly in Catullus, the Augustan poets and Livy, Latin prose style, and the history of the language, all the way to its Romance descendants.
 He considers his forte to be the use of philology as a tool of literary criticism.
 His teaching, which ranges more widely, includes western literature read in translation.